pingcap/tidb-dev-guide/get-started/debug-and-profile.md

 When you are proposing performance related features for TiDB, it is recommended to also include a benchmark result to proof the performance gain or your code won't introduce any performance regression.
 In this case, you need to write your own benchmark test like in `executor/benchmark.go`.

-For example, if you want to benchmark the window functions, there are already `BenchmarkWindow` in the benchmark tests, so you can run
+For example, if you want to benchmark the window functions, because `BenchmarkWindow` are already in the benchmark tests, you can run the following commands to get the benchmark result.

 ```bash
 $ cd executor